alexnguyennz/alexnguyen.co.nz/src/content/notes/astro.md

 }) {}
 ```

-There is likely something better as this just hides the error even if the prop(s) isn't optional.
+There is likely a better solution as this hides the error even if the prop(s) isn't optional.
 </section>

 <section>